Community Schools

 Expanded Learning Time (ELT)

-Expanded Learning Time offers opportunities for students to engage in hands-on learning and enrichment during and after school, on weekends, holidays and summers.
-Learn more on the Expanded Learning Time page.
+Expanded Learning Time offers opportunities for students to engage in hands-on learning and enrichment during and after school, on weekends, school holidays and summers Learn more on the Expanded Learning Time page.

 Tools to Empower Your Practice

-Tools and guides to support implementation of the community school strategy are organized by core features and other relevant categories.
+Guides, templates and other resources to support implementation of the community school strategy are organized by core features and other relevant categories.
 Find all tools and guides on the Community Schools Tools page.

 Partnerships for Your School

-Community schools address out-of-school barriers to student learning through partnerships with city agencies, the private sector and community-based organizations.
+Community schools build on the strengths of students, families and communities and address barriers to student learning through partnerships with city agencies, the private sector and community-based organizations.
 Learn more about available opportunities on the Partnerships for Your School page.

 Get Involved